captn3m0/ideas/README.md

 Take a look at https://github.com/Foxboron/arch-auto-build, which is a very similar attempt at this idea.

+This is already handled by the Arch Build System (albeit without Docker).
+Using that might be a better idea.

 ## Hacker News Research Bot

 A bot that posts paper abstracts and links to PDF whenever a paper referencing a research paper is posted to Hacker News.
 Most scicomm posts that make it to HN almost always have a primary paper reference, and someone ends up posting the paper abstract along with a link to Arxiv or SciHub usually.
 A bot that automates this for all HN submissions would be a fun project.

+For Bonus Points: Include a link to the fermat library URL of the paper (if available).

 # Slack Dialer